sprig

 splitList "$" "foo$bar$baz"

-The above will return `[foo bar baz]`
+The above will return [foo bar baz]

-The older `split` function splits a string into a `dict`.
-It is designed to make
+function splits a string into a dict

 it easy to use template dot notation for accessing members: